xuwei-k/scala-java-time/README.md

 #### Status

 Most parts of this library work perfectly fine with Scala.js in the browser.
-Locale and formatting support relies on [@cquiroz](https://github.com/cquiroz)' excellent **[scala-java-locales library](https://github.com/cquiroz/scala-java-locales)**.
+Locale, formatting and timezone support is limited and providing these missing pieces are the current focus of this project.
-Timezone support is limited and providing the missing pieces is the current focus of this project.
+@cquiroz is currently working on implementing locale support.

 #### Contributing